 - C. The most useful range on this control is between the Ring Range "P" and Coin Range "P" positions.
 If when searching at the Ring Range position you feel you are digging too much trash, adjust slightly toward the Coin Range and try again.
-Finding the lowest (furthest counter clockwise) position that eliminates the common trash metals in your area is important in order to find items of jewelry. - D. When a trash metal is being rejected, it will produce a shorter sounding beep that is typically inconsistent, a click or flutter-sounding beep.
-When a good metal is accepted it will produce a consistent, smooth, solid, and longer sounding beep.
-Some trash metals, such as larger pieces of lead, brass, aluminum or tin will produce a good sound regardless of the DISC control position. - IV.
-Once either Ring Range "P" or Coin Range "P" has been selected, sweep the round loop close to the ground passing it from side to side.
+Finding the lowest (furthest counterclockwise) position that eliminates the common trash metals in your area is important in order to find items of jewelry. - D. When a trash metal is being rejected, it will produce a shorter sounding beep that is typically inconsistent, a click or flutter-sounding beep.
+When a valuable metal is accepted it will produce a consistent, smooth, solid, and longer sounding beep. - E. Some large trash metals, such as pieces of lead, pot metal, aluminum or tin will produce a good sound regardless of the DISC control position - IV.
+Once either Ring Range "P" or Coin Range "P" has been selected, sweep the round loop very near to the ground passing it from side to side.
 The loop must be swept (in motion) for metals to respond and provide accurate discrimination.
-Each pass of the loop from left to right (or from right to left) should take about two seconds.
-If the loop is swept very very slowly or is stopped, the detector may not respond to metal. - V. At this point, it is a good idea to find an area relatively free of metal to practice.
+Each pass of the loop from left to right (or from right to left) should overlap the last by at least 50% and take about two seconds.
+If the loop is swept very very slowly or is stopped, the detector may not respond to metal. - V. At this point, it is a good idea to find an area outof-doors relatively free of metal to practice.
 Place a coin on the ground.
 Pass the loop over the coin.
 Note that some loop movement is necessary to receive a good clean sound.
 Note that if you sweep the loop too slow the coin doesn't respond well. - VI.
 Now place a large nail, and/or a steel bottle cap (not aluminum) on the ground.
 Sweep the loop over these metals.
 Note the inconsistency in the beep, and that it is a shorter click or has a flutter to the sound.
-An operator will soon learn to ignore the clicks or flutter sounds junk produces and listen for the smooth consistent beep coins and other good metals produce. - VII.
-Once a smooth consistent beep has been located, pinpoint exactly where to dig by squeezing and holding the ALL METAL toggle in the temporary position and "X-ing" the loop slowly over the area "eyeballing" the center.
-The detector will "beep" as the physical center as the loop passes the center of the target.
-Note that some loop movement is required.
-It is a good idea to place coins on the ground and practice pinpointing.
-It takes some time to develop pinpointing skills.
-Release the ALL METAL toggle and it will automatically return to the DISC position before continuing to search.
+An operator will soon learn to ignore the clicks or flutter sounds trash produces and listen for the smooth consistent beep that coins and other valuable metals produce. - A. The exact point on the DISC control a trash metal is rejected will change slightly with the ground conditions.
+However, the following DISC control range is typical.
+(See first graphic on this page.)